spec0p/pg-docs/sdk-js.md

 #### Match prepare

-During the match preparation state, the game should build the user interface and get ready to start playing.
+During the match preparation phase, the game should build the user interface and get ready to start playing.
 It is provided with the details of the player and opponent, and in which type of device the game is running ('mobile' or 'tv').

 ```js
 onMatchPrepare: function(player, opponent, deviceType) {